Lightning-AI/litgpt/README.md

 cd lit-gpt
 ```

-Lit-GPT currently relies on FlashAttention from PyTorch nightly.
+Lit-GPT currently relies on flash attention from PyTorch nightly.
 Until PyTorch 2.1 is released you'll need to install nightly manually.
 Luckily that is straightforward:

 **On CUDA**